girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Credit Card Fraud Detection/README.md

 [Click here for the audio](https://drive.google.com/file/d/1d-UTAxLwMfqKFPOUVDimda29iJ4zPtjT/view?usp=sharing)

+Machine Learning for credit card fraud detection is one of those fields where most of the published research is unfortunately not reproducible.
+Real-world transaction data cannot be shared for confidentiality reasons, but we also believe authors do not make enough efforts to provide their code and make their results reproducible.

 ## ABOUT THE DATA
 The data for this is taken from a [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) dataset.This dataset contains the real bank transactions made by European cardholders in the year 2013.
 As a security concern, the actual variables are not being shared but — they have been transformed versions of PCA.
 As a result, we can find 29 feature columns and 1 final class column.